Sawuare/misk/README.txt

     *.sh -> POSIX shell scripts

-  dat/
-    Data exported by the programs.

   doc/
     Documentation of the programs and headers.

+  out/
+    Output of some of the programs.

   src/
     Source code in a few programming languages.